-TPS Fully Closed Throttle Voltage:
+TPS Fully Closed Throttle Voltage: 1.1 Volts

-TPS Wide Open Throttle Voltage:
+TPS Wide Open Throttle Voltage: 4.5 Volts

-4.5 Volts

-TPS High Voltage Failure (0-5V):
+TPS High Voltage Failure (0-5V): 4.8 Volts

-TPS Low Voltage Failure (0-5 V):
+TPS Low Voltage Failure (0-5 V): 0.8 Volts

-TPS Failure Default Value (0-5V):
+TPS Failure Default Value (0-5V): 1.5 Volts

-1.5 Volts

 As can be seen, the Fully Closed Throttle Voltage setting is actually a bit above the actual closed throttle voltage (1.1V > 1.0V).
 This is done because the Idle Speed Control will only start working when the TPS reading is below the Fully Closed Throttle Voltage setting.
 The Low Voltage Failure setting is made a few tenths of a volt lower than the actual closed throttle voltage (1.0V > 0.8V).
 This is done to display code 22 for throttle position sensors that have either rotated in their mount or have failed completely by outputting a lower-than-expected voltage.
 Likewise, the High Voltage Failure setting is made a few tenths of a volt higher than the observed wide open throttle voltage.
 This will allow code 21 to be displayed in the event of a high voltage failure.
-The Failure Default Value is the voltage that the TECs200 will use for its TPS-based calculations when the TPS sensor has failed.
-Since this is a fixed value, there will be no TPS-based acceleration enrichments when the TPS has failed.
+The Failure Default Value is the voltage that the TECs200 will use for its TPS-based acceleration enrichments when the TPS has failed.
 However, the Failure Default Value is useful for applications using the TPS-MAP Blend feature because it defines a fixed amount of TPS to blend with the MAP sensor during a TPS failure.